osu467-sp21/shoppingapp/README.md

     - Will further discuss at tomorrow's team meeting 4/7
 - Added pom.xml depen for aws sdk
 - Confirmed local + EB

+For local development using the mvnw:
+-  ./mvnw clean spring-boot:run

+To deploy to Elastic Beanstalk, need to package as a .jar:
+- ./mvnw package

 Action Items:
 - Configuration: Connect api with rds instance